-The Responsibilities of the Panel
+The Responsibilities of the Scrutiny Panel

-- In agreeing to participate as a Subject Area Review Panel member, academic colleagues are confirming that they will be available to review nominations over the period Thursday 17 February to Monday 14 March 2022, and committed to submitting a complete set of marks and comments no later than 16:00 on Monday 14 March 2022. - Full nominations (minus the Equal Opportunities Monitoring Form) will be made available to every member of the relevant Subject Area Panel on Thursday 17 February 2022. - Each subject area panel will also receive an Excel spreadsheet listing all nominees they are required to assess against a grid for recording marks and comments. - We request that panels use the Excel spreadsheet provided to aid the accurate transfer of marks and comments to the NBCDTP record of overall results. - Subject area panels are expected to assess and provide marks and comments for all nominees in their subject area at every partner institution (i.e. all of those listed on the Excel spreadsheet) and not just those nominees at the Panel's home institution.13 - Marks and comments should be jointly agreed by all members of the panel before the completed Excel spreadsheet is returned to the NBCDTP. - That is, the NBCDTP should receive an agreed set of marks per nominee, per Subject Area Panel, per institution.
-NBCDTP will calculate a final mark for each nominee based on an average of all marks received. - Subject Area Review Panels in one institution are not required to liaise with their counterparts in our partner institutions.
-However, in the 2021/2022 we will be piloting cross-institutional assessment in one subject area and in our Interdisciplinary Panel.
+- In agreeing to participate as a Subject Area Scrutiny Panel member, academic colleagues are confirming that they will be available to review nominations over the period Thursday 23 February to Tuesday 14 March 2023, and committed to submitting a complete set of marks and comments no later than 16:00 on Tuesday 14 March 2023. - Full nominations (minus the Equal Opportunities Monitoring Form) will be made available to every member of the relevant Subject Area Scrutiny Panel on Thursday 23 February 2023. - Each Subject Area Scrutiny Panel will also receive an Excel spreadsheet listing all nominees they are required to assess against a grid for recording marks and comments. - We request that panels use the Excel spreadsheet provided to aid the accurate transfer of marks and comments to the NBCDTP record of overall results. - Marks and comments should be jointly agreed by all members of the Panel before the completed Excel spreadsheet is returned to the NBCDTP.